heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 1. Informed Machine Learning – A Taxonomy and Survey of Integrating Prior Knowledge into Learning Systems (TKDE 2021) [[Paper](https://arxiv.org/pdf/1903.12394.pdf)] 🌟
 <img src="https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/figures/kg_ml.png" width="400" class="center" />

+### General Papers
+### Task 1: KGs Integrated During Pre-processing of Learning

+In these works, KGs are utilized to enhance the training data.
+One popular direction is distant-supervision based training data augmentation for named entity recognition (NER) and relation extraction (You may refer to [[the NER and Entity Typing section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Named%20Entity%20Recoginition%2C%20Entity%20Extraction%20and%20Entity%20Typing.md)] for more details).

+1. Distant supervision for relation extraction without labeled data (ACL 2009)

+### Task 2: KGs Integrated During In-processing of Learning
+### Task 2.1: KGs Integrated in Hypothesis Sets

-### KG Integrated in Hypothesis Set (e.g., the definition of a neural network’s architecture and hyper-parameters, or choosing model structure)
+In these works, KG may be integrated in hypothesis sets, e.g., the definition of a neural network’s architecture and hyper-parameters, or choosing model structure.
+One classical example is as follows:
 <img src="https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/figures/kg_hs.png" width="400" class="center" />

 #### (1) KGs as external sources